Outstanding Student and New Professional Paper Award

 This award recognizes outstanding professional achievement with an award to the best student or new professional paper.

-The winner receives a $200 cash award and a plaque.
-The award is presented annually at the Family and Health (FH) Section Annual Meeting at the NCFR Annual Conference.
+The recipient receives a $200 cash award, one year of section membership, and a plaque.
+The award is presented annually at the Families and Health Section (FH) annual meeting at the NCFR Annual Conference.

 The applicant must be either a: